Saqlain-Shadab/EDA_Zomato/README.md

 # 🍽️ Zomato's Exploratory Data Analysis

 **Project Overview**
-This Jupyter Notebook analyzes restaurant data from **Zomato**, focusing on ratings, geographic distribution, and online delivery trends.
+This project analyzes restaurant data from **Zomato**, focusing on ratings, geographic distribution, and online delivery trends.
 The goal is to explore how restaurant ratings vary by region, identify market trends, and assess online delivery adoption.

 ---